 A draft updated masterplan has been prepared based on the feedback received; this was recently submitted to Sustrans’ Places for Everyone programme, with the request for further funding to progress the project to the developed design stage.

 You can view and comment on the updated plans on the Give Your Feedback page.

-Visit the News and Events page for more details, and keep an eye on Dundee City Council and local social media channels for more information.
+Visit the News and Events page for more details on activities that will be taking place in the future, and keep an eye on the Councils’ and local media channels for more information.